 I will cover the tent with a cheap sheet of 12′ x 18′ 80% Aluminet which should stretch tightly over the whole tent, except the entrance side which faces north.
 This will block almost all light from reaching the tent’s walls.
 This aluminet covering idea would also work well with a real Shiftpod 2 .
 A smaller piece of aluminet would work perfectly on a Shiftpod mini (or knockoff).
 Aluminet is something I just learned about last year, and it seems like a magic bullet for issues relating to light and heat in the mornings on playa.

 Last year, I intended to orient north.
 I set up my enormous dome-tent facing north, but there were some logistical changes in the camp after I had set up.
 This put another structure essentially right in front of my entrance.
 Luckily I had a back door too, but this meant I ended up facing south and getting direct light essentially all day.
 This meant a lot of unnecessary light.
 This year, I will make a special effort to have my front door facing north, and to have every other side covered completely in aluminet to prevent as much heat and light from reaching the tent as possible.
-I will test this Aluminet + tent design during my beta burn this summer and update this post with my results.

 I am again bringing an Intex self-inflating queen-size mattress.
 This is very comfortable for single or double occupancy depending on the night.
 It works perfectly with the power bank and microgrid.
 I had considered bringing a folding cot instead, but I would rather luxuriate a little and get as much rest as possible.
 This mattress goes inside a small mattress tent which I bought last year.
 This provides extra darkness and a second layer of thermal isolation as well as excellent protection from dust.
 I zip this up when I get up, and leave it shut until I’m ready for bed.